Bikeman868/NPL/docs/LANGUAGE.md

 and outputs.

 Unit tests are also easy because only processes can contain logic, and these have no state.
-Unit tests are are first vclass part of the NPL language, not an add on testing library.
+Unit tests are are a first class part of the NPL language, not an add on library.
 This is fully described later.

 <a name="pipes"></a>
 # Pipes example